 - Reimbursement should your vehicle be stolen, or damaged in a fire

 - Cover for damage or loss due to natural disasters

-- Legal liability cover where your use of a vehicle caused loss to another person’s property, or physical injury
+- Legal liability cover of up to $20 million where your use of a vehicle caused accidental loss to another person’s property, and up to $1 million for accidental physical injury

 - Up to $10,000 in costs towards a manslaughter defence